minio/directpv-docs/content/concepts/architecture.md

 The Node Driver runs on every node in the `directpv` namespace as a [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 Each pod consists of four containers for the CSI Driver, Driver Controller, Volume Controller, and Drive Discovery.

-### Node driver registrar
+### Node Driver Registrar

-TThe Node Driver Registrar works as a Kubernetes CSI sidecar container to register the `directpv` CSI driver with kubelet.
+The Node Driver Registrar works as a Kubernetes CSI sidecar container to register the `directpv` CSI driver with [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/).
-This registration is necessary for kubelet to issue CSI RPC calls like `NodeGetInfo`, `NodeStageVolume`, `NodePublishVolume` to the corresponding nodes.
+This registration is necessary for kubelet to issue CSI Remote Procedure Calls (RPCs) like `NodeGetInfo`, `NodeStageVolume`, `NodePublishVolume` to the corresponding nodes.

-For more details, please refer [node-driver-registrar](https://github.com/kubernetes-csi/node-driver-registrar).
+For more details, please refer to [node driver registrar](https://github.com/kubernetes-csi/node-driver-registrar) in the Kubernetes repository.

 ### Livenessprobe

-This is a kubernetes csi side-car container which exposes an HTTP `/healthz` endpoint as a liveness hook.
+This Kubernetes CSI sidecar container exposes an HTTP `/healthz` endpoint as a liveness hook.
-This endpoint will be used by kubernetes for csi-driver liveness checks.
+Kubernetes uses this endpoint to perform CSI Driver liveness checks.

-For more details, see the [Kubernetes csi repository on livenessprobe](https://github.com/kubernetes-csi/livenessprobe)
+For more details, see the [Kubernetes CSI repository on livenessprobe](https://github.com/kubernetes-csi/livenessprobe)

-### Dynamic drive discovery
+### Dynamic Drive Discovery

-This container uses `directpv` binary with `--dynamic-drive-handler` flag enabled.
+DirectPV utilizes the Dynamic Drive Discovery container to discover and manage drives in the node.
-This container is responsible for discovering and managing the drives in the node.
+Enable this container by using the `--dynamic-drive-handler` flag.

-The devices will be discovered from `/run/data/udev/` directory and dynamically listens for udev events for any add, change and remove uevents.
+The Dynamic Drive Discovery container monitors the `/run/data/udev/` directory and dynamically listens for [udev](https://en.wikipedia.org/wiki/Udev) events for any uevents that add, change or remove drives.
-Apart from dynamically listening, there is a periodic 30sec sync which checks and syncs the drive states.
+Apart from dynamically listening, the container also periodically checks and syncs the drive states.

-For any change, the directcsidrive object will be synced to match the local state.
+DirectPV creates a `directcsidrive` object when it detects a new device during sync or in response to an `Add` uevent.
-A new directcsidrive object will be created when a new device is detected during sync or when an "Add" uevent occurs.
+For any change, the `directcsidrive` object syncs to match the local state.
-If an inuse/ready drive gets corrupted or lost, it will be tagged with a error condition on the drive.
+A drive in either an `inuse` or `ready` state gets corrupted or lost, the `directcsidrive` object tags the drive with an error condition.
-If an Available/Unavailable drive is lost, it will be deleted.
+A drive with a state of `Available` or `Unavailable` becomes lost, the `directcsidrive` object deletes the drive.

 ### DirectPV

-This container acts as a node plugin and implements the following node service RPCs.
+This container acts as a node plugin and implements the following node service Remote Procedure Calls (RPCs).

 - [NodeGetInfo](https://github.com/container-storage-interface/spec/blob/master/spec.md#nodegetinfo)
 - [NodeGetCapabilities](https://github.com/container-storage-interface/spec/blob/master/spec.md#nodegetinfoNodeGetCapabilities)